 We also encourage native and beneficial plants like goldenrod, milkweed, dandelions and Queen Anne's lace (wild carrot) to attract a myriad of pollinators.
 This attracts beneficial insects that help ward off pests.
 We never spray insecticide or use any chemical weed killers in order to protect birds, pollinators, and the overall ecosystem.

-The Iemmallo name (pronounced Yemmalo) is the surname of Agostino Iemmallo who emigrated from Gasperina, Calabria, Italy in 1892.
+The Iemmallo name (pronounced Yemalo) is the surname of Agostino Iemmallo who emigrated from Gasperina, Calabria, Italy in 1895.
 He was an oxman or ox-driver (bovaro in Italian), and a farmer in his native country.

 Living in extreme poverty, Agostino and his brother-in-law Michele Cirullo left from the Port of Naples and came to the United States to seek opportunity and to support his family of 5 children along with his wife, all of whom he had left behind in Italy.
 It is a common immigration story from those who left southern Italy because the region was so impoverished in his time and he came to the U.S. at a time of great promise and hope for a better life.

-Hence the names morphed into multiple versions like Jemmallo, Jammallo, Jamello, and Jammalo.
-Other distant relatives have variations that use the phonetic spelling Yemmallo, and another like Temmallo probably misinterpreted from "J" or "I".
+Hence the names morphed into multiple versions like Jemmallo, Jammallo, Jamello (of California), and Jammalo.
+Other distant relatives have variations that use the phonetic spelling like Yemmallo (of Arizona), and another like Temmallo (of New Jersey) probably misinterpreted from "J" or "I".

 Contrary to popular belief, name changes did not occur at immigration, but after families have settled.
 Our branch of the Iemmallo family settled in Western Massachusetts.
 Ellis Island ship manifests were mostly documented in the country of origin and not the United States, so the emigrant in this case would be speaking their native language at the port of Napoli before they disembarked.
-According to our oral family history, the name change was mainly intended to be less ethnic in hopes to assimilate into their new American society.
+According to our oral family history, the name change was decided between Giuseppe and the church pastor, mainly intended to be less ethnic in hopes to assimilate into their new American society.

 David Jammalo, the winemaker and son of Augustine Jammalo, is the grandson of Salvatore Jammallo and the great grandson of Agostino Iemmallo.